-We propose that the development of social hierarchy following the Neolithic Revolution was an outcome of the ability of the emergent elite to appropriate cereal crops from farmers and not a result of land productivity, as argued by conventional theory.
-We argue that cereals are easier to appropriate than roots and tubers, and that regional differences in the suitability of land for different crops explain therefore differences in the formation of hierarchy and states.
-A simple model illustrates our main theoretical argument.
-Our empirical investigation shows that land suitability for cereals relative to suitability for tubers explains the formation of hierarchical institutions and states, whereas land productivity does not.
+We propose that the development of social hierarchy following the Neolithic Revolution was due to the ability of the emergent elite to appropriate crops from farmers and not a result of increased productivity, as conventional theory has it.
+We argue that since cereals are easier to appropriate than roots and tubers, regional variations in the suitability of land for the cultivation of different crops can account for differences in the formation of hierarchy and states.
+In support of this theory, our empirical investigation demonstrates that the productivity advantage of cereals over roots and tubers explains the formation and viability of hierarchical institutions, whereas absolute land productivity does not.